bharper3/ranking-task/xmlspec.md

 </rankingTask>
 ```

-The ranking task must have one `question` node that provides the text for the question, and one `items` node that contains all the items to be ranked.
+The ranking task must have one `question` node that provides the text for the question, and one or more `items` nodes that contain the items to be ranked.

+An `items` node may have an `id` attribute.

+If there is more than one `items` node then binning is used.
+This means that the ranking task component will try to select an equal number of items from each bin.
+(This is perfectly possible only when the number to select is a multiple of the number of bins, and all of the bins have enough items.)

 Example (partial):
 ```xml